Business Schools Archives

-Want to further your career opportunities in France?
-Our directory of expat-friendly business schools in France can help you choose your next career move:
+Want to further your career opportunities in The Netherlands?
+Our directory of expat-friendly business schools in The Netherlands can help you choose your next career move:

-Icademie is a business and digital school based in Toulon and with other locations across France.
-The school specializes in a rich and varied e-learning platform that complements classes at the centers.
-This allows greater levels of accessibility to the school’s courses and programs.
+The United International Business School is a global leader in providing business education.
+At their location in Amsterdam, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
+So, make your career start brighter at the United International Business School.

-HEC Paris is a leading business school located in Paris.
-Since 1881, the school has been educating the brightest business minds from France and around the world.
-So, whether you want to study a masters, MBA or PhD program, HEC Paris has the course for you.
+Maastricht School of Management is one of the oldest international business schools in the Netherlands.
+The school offers research driven and internationally accredited programs in management, including MBAs, Masters and other executive programs.
+For an international business education, consider Maastricht School of Management.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing